GuangningLiu/GuangningLiu.github.io/index.md

 # Guangning Liu
-- This page provides a brief biography of Guangning Liu, including his Education, Research Experience, Publication, Honors & Awards, and Skills.
+- I am a master in MSE from Southwest Jiaotong University, Chengdu China.
+This page provides a brief biography, including his Education, Research Experience, Publication, Honors & Awards, and Skills.
 - If you need further detailed information, please contact liuguangning@my.swjtu.edu.cn.
 ## Education
 - I am studying for a M.A. in Management Science and Engineering in Southwest Jiaotong University (SWJTU) in China, with expected graduation in 2021.